Takeshi's Castle

 Takeshi's Castle (風雲!たけし城, Fūun!
 Takeshi-jō) is a Japanese game show that aired between 1986 and 1990 on the Tokyo Broadcasting System (TBS).
 It features the Japanese comedian Takeshi Kitano (also known as Beat Takeshi) as a count who sets up difficult physical challenges that players (or a volunteer army) must overcome in order to reach him in his castle.

 The show became a cult television hit around the world.
-It was highly influential on global popular culture, inspiring a genre of game shows involving physical challenges and painful entertainment, as well as other media.
+It was highly influential in global popular culture, inspiring a genre of game shows involving physical challenges and painful entertainment, as well as other media.
 On 2 April 2005, a special live "revival" was broadcast for TBS's 50th anniversary celebrations.
 A reboot of the show was released on Amazon Prime Video on 21 April 2023.
 German-Japanese actor Subaru Kimura joined the returning Tani as co-leader of the contestants.

 Original Takeshi's Castle

 The original show involved between 86 and 142 contestants whom General Tani (Hayato Tani) "forced" into a series of elimination-style physical challenges, which were similar to those found in It's a Knockout.
-At the end of each episode, the contestants who survived all challenges face off directly against Takeshi and his army in one final assault on his castle, with the goal of claiming it for Tani.
+At the end of each episode, the contestants who survived all challenges faced off directly against Takeshi and his army in one final assault on his castle, with the goal of claiming it for Tani.

 The series featured extensive landscaping of a fixed campus at TBS-owned Midoriyama (Green Mountain) Studios in Yokohama, Kanagawa.
 The setting included large man-made lakes and elaborate permanent obstacles.
-The final regular episode aired on 14 April 1989, followed by 4 one-off specials up until 19 October 1990.
+The final regular episode aired on 14 April 1989, followed by 4 one-off specials until 19 October 1990.
 A special revival took place just outside the TBS Building for the network's Spring All-Star Thanksgiving Festival on 2 April 2005, featuring Lake of the Dragon God and Gibraltar Strait.
 In 2004, the website "Takeshi Mania" published an injury list of show participants.
 The publisher later admitted fabricating the list in an effort to "make a little fun".
 While minor injuries were reported, few to no major injuries occurred on the show.